 With more businesses opting for a remote working model, this has resulted in offices becoming a hub for collaboration and communication.
 Modern companies are now seeing unused desks and empty space as a result of the change in work culture, meaning much of their office is wasted space.
 Although companies are investing in strategies such as hot desking or collaborative workspaces, many are still finding they just don’t need their existing space anymore and may need to downsize.

-On the flip side, overcrowded workstations can also be a sign that your office needs some TLC.
+On the flip side, overcrowded workstations can also be a sign that your office needs some TLC or you need a different type of office altogether.
 Whether you have had rapid growth over the past few years or limited storage space, this can result in the office becoming overcrowded and busy.
 By refurbishing your office, you can undergo more accurate space planning, make space for each employee and create more effective storage solutions.

 One of the key signs you need an office refurbishment is if the aesthetics are no longer fitting your brand.
 Although some offices take a more generic approach in terms of office design, many will implement branding throughout by using features such as logo design, brand colours and graphics.
 Once you undergo a rebrand, all these features become outdated and could call for an office refurbishment.